Who We Are

 We are citizen volunteers – Iranian-Americans and allies – from the greater Seattle area who seek to reverse decades of hostility between the United States and Iranian governments by developing people-to-people relationships between our two countries.

-The goal of the Seattle–Isfahan Sister City Association (SISCA) is to build a community in Seattle to support and incubate nonpolitical, people-to-people collaborations with Isfahan, Iran.
+The goal of the Seattle–Isfahan Sister City Advocacy (SISCA) is to build a community in Seattle to support and incubate nonpolitical, people-to-people collaborations with Isfahan, Iran.
 We seek to reverse decades of hostility between the United States and Iran.
 We work to emphasize our common humanity and shared aspirations and to support finding practical roads away from confrontation and war.

 We seek to develop collaborations between students, teachers, city government and business leaders, artists, writers, poets, musicians, athletes, professional people, workers, religious leaders, and other groups with shared interests.
 In the long term, we hope to establish an official sister-city relationship between Seattle and Isfahan.
 A secondary goal is to provide a model for other U.S. and Iranian cities.

 In April, 2015, a small group that included five Seattle citizens traveled to Isfahan and informally proposed to the Isfahan mayor’s office that the two cities work to establish a Sister City relationship, using the sister city relationship built between Seattle and Tashkent during the Cold War as a model.
 In mid-June, the Seattle Times printed an Op-Ed submission proposing such a relationship.
 That article led to an outpouring of expressions of support and offers of help.
 Supporters of the idea initially formed a “Seattle-Isfahan Sister City Organizing Committee,” which was open to anyone willing to work toward the goal described above, and it still is!
-As a result of our initiative’s momentum, we are now the Seattle-Isfahan Sister Cities Association (SISCA).
+As a result of our initiative’s momentum, we are now the Seattle-Isfahan Sister City Advocacy (SISCA).

 Our Action Model